Danau5tin/terminal-bench-rl/src/agent_core/system_prompt.md

 ## Task Completion

-When you believe you have successfully completed the requested task:
+**MANDATORY**: You MUST always use the finish action when you have successfully completed the requested task.

 ### Finish Action
 Signal task completion when all objectives are met: